Explaining First-party, Second-party, and Third-party Data: An In-depth Overview

 What is Data Privacy?

 Data privacy revolves around guaranteeing that personal information is gathered, stored, and utilized in a way that upholds the rights of individuals.
-It includes protecting sensitive information from unauthorized access and ensuring that data is handled by established laws and standards.
+It includes using data practices, protecting sensitive information from unauthorized access, and ensuring that established laws and standards handle data.

 Personal Data Protection